-Future works should focus on better establishing the conditions under which the intrinsic polynomial approach may be used in k-eigenvalue power iteration.
+In the current work, our method was restricted to uniform perturbations, i.e., the same constant perturbation was applied to the entirety of the geometry.
+Future works will focus on extending our work to non-uniform perturbations.
+We should note that there is no theoretical issue with this extension, as it simply requires that an adequate coordinate change algorithm for direct simulations of non-uniform perturbations is implemented in our code.
+The rest of the method would be unchanged.
+Another venue for application would be in criticality searches, once non-uniform perturbations can be taken into account.

+A limitation of the traditional perturbation theory method for geometrical perturbations lies in its first order restriction when considering simultaneous perturbations of internal boundaries and nuclide densities.
+However, our method should be able to naturally estimate the contribution of higher order effects on the reactivity.
+This has been illustrated in the simple case of the perturbation of boron isotope densities alongside a uniform isotropic expansion of the 3D-C5G7 assembly.

+Further works should focus on the behaviour of the algorithm as the number of perturbed parameters increases.
+In agreement with the literature, higher order coefficients become noisier as the dimension of the uncertain space increases, suggesting that special care should be taken to adequately minimize the noise in the estimation of higher order coefficients, for e.g., by implementing the method proposed in~\cite{poette_multigroup-like_2023}.

 Investigating continuous or time-dependent geometrical changes using the virtual density theory would also be an interesting venue.
-Note that in this work, the virtual density was used to explicitly model the geometrical perturbation, instead of being used to assess the sensitivity coefficients of the system to geometrical perturbations.
-Therefore, it would be interesting to compare our results and the efficiency of our method with more traditional perturbation theory as developed in~\cite{yamamoto_monte_2021, yamamoto_monte_2025}.
+Note that in this work, the virtual density theory the was used to explicitly model the geometrical perturbations instead of being used to assess the corresponding sensitivity coefficients of the system.
+Therefore, it would be interesting to compare our results and the efficiency of our method with more traditional perturbation theory, as developed in~\cite{yamamoto_monte_2021, yamamoto_monte_2025}.